The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Fredholm theory and transversality

-holds for all $\ph\in\ker d_A$.\\ \\ Next we consider the linearization of the Yang--Mills gradient flow \eqref{EYF}.
-Since any solution $(A,\Psi)$ of the Yang--Mills gradient flow is gauge equivalent under $\G(\hat P)$ to a solution satisfying $\Psi\equiv0$, it suffices to consider the linearization along such trajectories only.
+Next we consider the linearization of the Yang--Mills gradient flow \eqref{EYF}.
+Since every solution $(A,\Psi)$ of the Yang--Mills gradient flow is gauge equivalent under $\G(\hat P)$ to a solution satisfying $\Psi\equiv0$ (cf.~\cite[Proposition 3.3]{Swoboda}), it suffices to consider the linearization along such trajectories only.
 We define for $p>1$ the Banach spaces